dolthub/dolt-workbench/README.md

 # dolt-workbench

-A modern SQL workbench for your MySQL-compatible database.
+A modern, browser-based, open source SQL workbench for your MySQL-compatible database.
 Use [Dolt](https://doltdb.com) to unlock powerful version control features.

 ## Features